ioccc-src/winner/bugs.md

 two features that are not bugs.

 By design this program is supposed to crash on termination.
-This actually no longer does seems to happen but we don't need this to be added even if it might be called a bug :-)
+This actually no longer seems to happen but we don't need this to be added even if it might be called a bug :-)

 You must type in caps (except in strings) and this program is indeed case-sensitive.

-[Oscar Toledo G.](/winners.html#Oscar_Toledo) went back over the program and modified the fread/fwrite section to use the variable FILE *e instead of int y, making it to work on x86_64 Mac.
-Also, he added a note to clarify from where appears the `IMPORT.COM` and `HALT.COM` files.

 # 2007